pablodav/burp_server_reports/README.md

 * `spare` and `active` you can also specify a list of comma separated values as possible status.

-To send email it uses pyzmail, so all options here are valid: http://www.magiksys.net/pyzmail/
+To send email it uses pyzmail, so all options here are valid: http://www.magiksys.net/pyzmail/ I have successfully tested with smtp relay with no authentication and with gmail account, in my case I had to generate an "application password" in my account, logon of google.

 TODO: